Creutzfeldt–Jakob disease: Signs and symptoms

 The first symptom of CJD is usually rapidly progressive dementia, leading to memory loss, personality changes, and hallucinations.
 Myoclonus (jerky movements) typically occurs in 90% of cases, but may be absent at initial onset.
 Other frequently occurring features include anxiety, depression, paranoia, obsessive-compulsive symptoms, and psychosis.
 This is accompanied by physical problems such as speech impairment, balance and coordination dysfunction (ataxia), changes in gait, and rigid posture.
 In most people with CJD, these symptoms are accompanied by involuntary movements.
+Rarely, unusual symptoms like the alien limb phenomenon have been observed.
 The duration of the disease varies greatly, but sporadic (non-inherited) CJD can be fatal within months or even weeks.
 Most affected people die six months after initial symptoms appear, often of pneumonia due to impaired coughing reflexes.
 About 15% of people with CJD survive for two or more years.

 The symptoms of CJD are caused by the progressive death of the brain's nerve cells, which are associated with the build-up of abnormal prion proteins forming in the brain.
 When brain tissue from a person with CJD is examined under a microscope, many tiny holes can be seen where the nerve cells have died.
 Parts of the brain may resemble a sponge where the prions were infecting the areas of the brain.

 Cause

-CJD is a type of transmissible spongiform encephalopathy (TSE), which are caused by prions.
+CJD is a type of transmissible spongiform encephalopathy (TSE), which is caused by prions.
 Prions are misfolded proteins that occur in the neurons of the central nervous system (CNS).
-They are thought to affect signaling processes, damaging neurons and resulting in degeneration that causes the spongiform appearance in the affected brain.

-The CJD prion is dangerous because it promotes refolding of native prion protein into the diseased state.
-The number of misfolded protein molecules will increase exponentially and the process leads to a large quantity of insoluble protein in affected cells.
+The CJD prion is dangerous because it promotes refolding of cellular prion proteins into the diseased state.
+The number of misfolded protein molecules will increase exponentially, and the process leads to a large quantity of insoluble proteins in affected cells.
 This mass of misfolded proteins disrupts neuronal cell function and causes cell death.
 Mutations in the gene for the prion protein can cause a misfolding of the dominantly alpha helical regions into beta pleated sheets.
-This change in conformation disables the ability of the protein to undergo digestion.
+This change in conformation disables the protein's ability to undergo digestion.
 Once the prion is transmitted, the defective proteins invade the brain and induce other prion protein molecules to misfold in a self-sustaining feedback loop.
 These neurodegenerative diseases are commonly called prion diseases.